Four days since the troll incident- The Roach

-This place was weird and Gerdur was right about that feeling, this place felt strange, not sick or diseased but foreign and unwelcoming.
+This place was strange and Gerdur was right about that feeling, this place felt off, not sick or diseased but foreign and unwelcoming.

 Naython could feel a sort of strange unpleasant pressure on the edges of his mind that put him ill at ease, it felt like something was watching him from all sides, but every time he tried to catch the fleeting feeling it slipped away only to return.

-It was unnerving but bearable, it felt like the growls of a beast on the other side of a cage, threating but hollow.
+It was unnerving but bearable, it felt like the growls of a beast on the other side of a cage, threatening, but hollow.

-Reaching down Naython called to Jaquesin who was already scribbling rapidly in a little notebook his eye reeling," have you ever seen plants like this Jaquesin?"
+Reaching down Naython called to Jaquesin who was already scribbling rapidly in a little notebook his eyes reeling," have you ever seen plants like this Jaquesin?"